dmh2000/ml-capstone/README.md

 ### capstone.py

-This is the main file that is run by the shell scripts.
+This is the main Python file that is run by the shell scripts.
 This file does all the data preprocessing and execution of the model, except for defining the model itself. see lib/models.py